• Outlook User

 Disable Using Command ID

-Can you remove the button by adding the command ID to the registry?
-No. You can disable the button (command id is 26308) by adding it to the disabledcmdbaritemslist key, but unfortunately, it doesn't remove the button from the ribbon.
+If you want to disable the Archive button but keep the feature (using the backspace key), you can disable the button (command id is 26308) by adding it to the disabledcmdbaritemslist key, but unfortunately, it doesn't remove the button from the ribbon.
 The button is grayed out but visible.

 HKEY_CURRENT_USER\Software\Policies\Microsoft\office\16.0\outlook\disabledcmdbaritemslist